-In September 2017, Daniel Nettle, a Professor of Behavioural Science and Co-Director of the Centre for Behaviour & Evolution at Newcastle University, wrote an insightful essay — Hanging On To The Edges: Staying in the Game— where he put down a brief 4-point formula to live a life that’s important and meaningful even when you couldn’t bag any of the highest prizes.
+In September 2017, Daniel Nettle, Professor of Behavioural Science and Co-Director of the Centre for Behaviour & Evolution, Newcastle University, wrote an insightful essay—Hanging On To The Edges — where he put down a brief 4-point formula to live a life that’s important and meaningful even when you couldn’t bag any of the highest prizes.

-When he was asked by one of his students what he saw himself doing in 10 years’ time, Nettle replied he hoped to stay alive and do his research — essentially continuing what he is doing at the time.
+When he was asked by one of his students what he saw himself doing in 10 years, Nettle replied he hoped to stay alive and do his research — essentially continuing what he is doing at the time.

 Nettle justified his answer:

 Science (and other creative endeavours) are rather like animal life in a Darwinian world.
 There are many more ways to be dead than alive, and the vast majority of all lineages die out.
 To succeed—more exactly, to not yet have failed—is to still be in the game; to flourish is simply to not yet to be extinct.